blab/ncov-19B/narratives/ncov-19B_resurgence.md

 - 681R (681P is present in 501Y.V1)

 There are 5 different SARS-CoV-2 lineages in 19B with at least two spike mutations present in a VOC.
-These include 19B:501Y lineage and 19B:501T lineages.
+These include the 19B:501Y lineage and the 19B:501T lineages.

 We also see three independent emergences of L452R.
-This mutation was identified in a lineage circulating in California and has an unknown biological impact.
+This mutation was identified in a [lineage circulating in California](https://nextstrain.org/groups/neherlab/ncov/S.L452R?f_country=USA) and has an unknown biological impact.
 Its recurrent emergence suggests it could boost viral fitness.

 We find evidence of convergent evolution in the spike protein within 19B, which may have enabled these lineages to resurge.